 This video from Bulgaria is called Ficedula semitorquata – Semi-collared Flycatcher.

-From racism to torture on many days to especially today, refugees fleeing Benghazi from the violence of a warlord general.
-That general is called Khalifa Hifter, with a second job as CIA agent), who started violence today in Tripoli as well (see also here).
+From racism to torture on many days to especially today, about refugees fleeing Benghazi from the violence of a warlord general.
+That general is called Khalifa Hifter (or: Haftar), with a second job as CIA agent, who started violence today in Tripoli as well (see also here).